Jumio/mobile-sdk-ios/docs/integration_netverify-fastfill.md

 - [Callback](#callback)

 ## Release notes
-For changes in the technical area, please read our [transition guide](transition-guide_netverify-fastfill.md).
+For technical changes, please read our [transition guide](transition-guide_netverify-fastfill.md).

 #### Additions
+* Full offline functionality for Fastfill
+* Legal hints for specific countries

+#### Changes
+* Redesign of document type and country selection
+* Improved face caputure process
-* iOS 11 support
+* Removed support for iOS 8

+#### Fixes
+* Bug fixes and stability improvements

 ## Setup
 The [basic setup](../README.md#basic-setup) is required before continuing with the following setup for Netverify.